 Life expectancy at birth represents the mean number of years a birth cohort (persons born in the same year) may expect to live given the present mortality experience of a population.
-Life expectancy is an internationally accepted indicator of the health status of a population.
-(British Columbia Vital Statistics Agency, "Selected Vital Statistics and Health Status Indicators, Annual Report 2008" www.vs.gov.bc.ca/stats/annual/index.html).
+Life expectancy is an internationally accepted indicator of the health status of a population (British Columbia Vital Statistics Agency, "Selected Vital Statistics and Health Status Indicators, Annual Report 2008" www.vs.gov.bc.ca/stats/annual/index.html).

-Within CHA 4, life expectancy has been steadily increasing and in 2011 reached a high of 82.9 years, with females living 4.4 years longer than males.
+Within CHA 6, life expectancy has been steadily increasing to a high of 84.3 years in 2007-2011 with females living 2.5 years longer than males, the smallest gendered life expectancy discrepancy amongst the CHAs.